tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ## Page structure

-Although this specification is about the interface that clients must provide, it is also worth noting that pages are written in the standard [CommonMark](https://commonmark.org/), which the exception of the non-standard `{{` and `}}` syntax, which surrounds values in an example that users may edit.
+Although this specification is about the interface that clients must provide, it is also worth noting that pages are written in standard [CommonMark](https://commonmark.org/), which the exception of the non-standard `{{` and `}}` syntax, which surrounds values in an example that users may edit.
 Clients MUST NOT break if the page format is changed within the _CommonMark_ specification.

 ## Page resolution